rafamellonh/AzureMigrate/On-premises/Install-configure-hv.md

 ```

 * Configure a new virtual switch.
-Check name of your NetWork Adapter :  ```  Get-NetAdapter  ```
+Check the name of your Network Adapter :  ```  Get-NetAdapter  ```

 ```
-new-VMSwitch -Name "VswitchExterne" -NetAdapterName "Ethernet" -AllowManagementOS $true
+New-VMSwitch -Name "VswitchExterne" -NetAdapterName "Ethernet" -AllowManagementOS $true

 ```